dizayn3r/navigation_rail/README.md

 # navigation_rail

-A new Flutter widget called Navigation Rail.A material widget that is meant to be displayed at the left or right of an app to navigate between a small number of views, typically between three and five.
+A new Flutter widget called Navigation Rail.
+A material widget that is meant to be displayed at the left or right of an app to navigate between a small number of views, typically between three and five.

 ## Getting Started